Aiven-Labs/python-notebooks-for-apache-kafka/README.md

 ![Producer](images/producing.png)

-**01 - Producer.ipynb** Creates a Python Kafka Producer and produces the first messages.
+**01 - Producer.ipynb** Creates a Python Apache Kafka Producer and produces the first messages.
 After the first message is produced, open  the **02 - Consumer.ipynb** notebook and pace it alongside the Producer.

 ![Place consumer alongside the producer](images/move-consumer.gif)

 **02 - Consumer.ipynb** reads from the topic where **01 - Producer** wrote.
-But it does it from the point in time that it attaches to Kafka, not going back to history.
+But it does it from the point in time that it attaches to Apache Kafka, not going back to history.

 ![Consumer](images/consumer.png)

 If you want to read messages created with **01 - Producer** you need to run **02 - Consumer.ipynb**'s last code block before producing any messages on **01 - Producer**.
-This behaviour is Kafka's default and can be changed by adding a line `'auto.offset.reset'='earliest'` to the consumer properties.
+This behaviour is Apache Kafka's default and can be changed by adding a line `'auto.offset.reset'='earliest'` to the consumer properties.

 ### Understanding Apache Kafka Partitions